 This is probably the most demanding project we ever did – 3D printed (7 pieces!) vintage airplane propeller.
-It will be a custom decoration ceiling light for a local aero-club (LED bulb will be added in the center of the propeller).
+It will be a custom decoration ceiling light for a local aero-club (LED bulb will be added in center of propeller).
 It is 120 centimeters long and that makes it the biggest model we ever worked on.

 The basic 3D model was created in PARTsolutions software and separated in 7 pieces in order to make it possible to 3D print it.
 Make sure that all measurements are in order and filament is strong enough.